-New technology and democratized access to digital media powerfully impact strategies aiming to heighten global awareness of local issues and are integral to efforts seeking to inspire empathy, political engagement, social activism, and charitable giving.
+Democratized access to digital media powerfully impacts strategies aiming to heighten global awareness of local issues with the capacity to inspire empathy, political engagement, social activism, and charitable giving.
 With a focus on race, gender, and identity, this course explores the portrayal of the human condition across cultures in feature films, documentaries, and photography.
 Students had the opportunity to create their own multimedia projects.

 While enrolled in the course, Harvard student Gloria Hong made a film that won the Grand Jury Prize at the Girls Impact the World Film Festival.
 In an interview with the Harvard Gazette, Lawrence D. Bobo, chairman of the Department of African and African American Studies called AAAS 109 "a very special course taught by a remarkably talented documentarian in Joanna Lipper.
 As a department, we could not be prouder of the job she is doing.
 The incredible critical success of Gloria Hong's film speaks not just to her talent, but to the special resource this course is for Harvard students."